 To examine whether ITGBL1 is involved in cartilage development, the team knocked down Itgbl1 expression using a splice-blocking morpholino oligo (Itgbl1-MO) in Xenopus laevis embryos.
 They found that developing chondrocytes express integrin-β–like 1 (Itgbl1) at specific stages, inhibiting integrin signaling and promoting chondrogenesis.

 Unlike cytosolic integrin inhibitors, ITGBL1 is secreted and physically interacts with integrins to down-regulate activity.
 We observed that Itgbl1 expression was strongly reduced in the damaged articular cartilage of patients with osteoarthritis (OA).
 Ectopic expression of Itgbl1 protected joint cartilage against OA development in the destabilization of the medial meniscus–induced OA mouse model.
 Thier results reveal ITGBL1 signaling as an underlying mechanism of protection against destructive cartilage disorders and suggest the potential therapeutic utility of targeting ITGBL1 to modulate integrin signaling in human disease.

 “The unique function of ITGBL1 as a secreted integrin inhibitor points toward new approaches to treat integrin-mediated human diseases and destructive cartilage disorders,” says Professor Park.

-The findings of this research have been published in the online edition of Science Trnaslational Medicine, the sister journal of Science on October 10, 2018.
+The findings of this research have been published in the online edition of Science Translational Medicine, the sister journal of Science on October 10, 2018.

-Eun Kyung Song, “ITGBL1 modulates integrin activity to promote cartilage formation and protect against arthritis,” Science Trnaslational Medicine, (2018).
+Eun Kyung Song, “ITGBL1 modulates integrin activity to promote cartilage formation and protect against arthritis,” Science Translational Medicine, (2018).